-(7) The Authority may periodically review any fugitive emission control plan approved by it and if the Authority determines that the objectives of the plan are not being met, it shall require submission of a revised plan within sixty days after such request.
+(7) The Authority may periodically review any fugitive emission control plan and may where the Authority deems necessary, require that a revised plan be submitted within sixty days after such request.

 (8) For the purposes of this regulation, fugitive emission air pollutant sources shall include those indicated in Part VIII of the Fifth Schedule.